Natashina/Module-17-Challenge/README.md

 ## 4. Balanced Random Forest Classifier and an Easy Ensemble AdaBoost classifier

 Two ensemble models were implemented to determine which algorithm results in the best performance.
-The following table show the comparison of the core metrics.
+The following table shows the comparison of the core metrics.

 ![Table3](Capture4.1.PNG)

 Random Forest Classifier provides the best result.
-Although the balanced_accuracy_score is 0.653 vs 0.981, the score of Easy Ensemble AdaBoost classifier, it shows the highest score in high risk precision of 0.82.
+Although the balanced_accuracy_score of 0.653 is lower vs 0.981, the same score of Easy Ensemble AdaBoost classifier, it shows the highest score in high risk precision of 0.82.